huijing/huijing.github.io/_drafts/nexmo-building-a-check-in-app.md

   return ctx.render('./result')
 })
 ```
-`koa-router` also provides a way to access URL parameters via `ctx.params`, used for */verify/\** and */result/\**, which I used to match phone numbers to the generated verification code.
-This will make more sense when I briefly explain how the Verify API works.
+`koa-router` also provides a way to access URL parameters via `ctx.params`, used for */verify/\** and */result/\**, which is used to match phone numbers to the generated verification code.
+This will make more sense once we go through how the Verify API works.

 ## Verify API